lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 offset: 485 position: 62533
 ```

-As we see from the above output, the index file stores the offset and its position of it in the `.log` file so that if a consumer asks for any arbitrary offset it simply does a binary search on the `.index` file in the `O(log n)` time and goes to the `.log` file and performs the binary search again.
+As we see from the above output, the index file stores the offset and its position of it in the `.log` file.
+Why is it needed?
+We know that consumers process messages sequentially.
+When a consumer asks for a message, kafka needs to fetch it from the log i.e. it needs to perform a disk I/O. Imagine, kafka reading each log file line by line to find an offset.
+It takes `O(n)` (where n is the number of lines in the file) time and latency of disk I/O. It will become a bottleneck when the log files are of gigabytes size.
+So, to optimize it, kafka stores the offset to position mapping in the `.index` file  so that if a consumer asks for any arbitrary offset it simply does a binary search on the `.index` file in the `O(log n)` time and goes to the `.log` file and performs the binary search again.

 Let's take an example, say a consumer is reading 190th offset.
-Firstly, kafka broker reads the index file and performs a binary search and either finds the exact offset or the closest to it.
+Firstly, the kafka broker reads the index file (refer to the above log) and performs a binary search, and either finds the exact offset or the closest to it.
 In this case, it finds offset as 175 and its position as 23042.
-Then, it goes to the `.log` file and performs the binary search again given the fact that the `.log` file is an append-only data structure stored in ascending order of offsets.
+Then, it goes to the `.log` file and performs the binary search again given the fact that the `.log` the file is an append-only data structure stored in ascending order of offsets.

 Now, let's look at the `.timeindex` file.
-Let's dump the file using the above command.
+Let's dump the file using the below command.

 ```shell
 $ bin/kafka-dump-log.sh --files data/kafka/payments-8/00000000000000000000.timeindex --print-data-log